Don't Know Where to Start? You're in the Right Place.

 Pass Your Offshore Physical

-Before any training and before boarding a vessel, you'll need to prove you're medically fit to work in a high-demand environment.
-This is called an Offshore/OGUK medical or a USCG medical exam depending on your role.
+Before any training and before boarding a vessel, you need to prove you're medically fit.
+This is called a USCG medical exam (Form CG-719K) and must be completed by a USCG-approved physician.

-You cannot complete the Helicopter Underwater Escape Training (HUET) portion of BOSIET without a clearance from a physician confirming you are fit to undergo in-water training activities.
+You cannot complete Helicopter Underwater Escape Training (HUET) without physician clearance confirming you are fit for in-water training activities.

 • Bring a complete list of any medications you take